 From our first record to Vitamins & Minerals has been a crazy journey.
 I think we've matured as songwriters and also as producers.
 We've learned that it's important to collaborate with other artists who can help you reach that sound you're looking for.
 This is the first record we've made that incorporates so many different artists.
 We went from coloring with six crayons to using that big-ass box with five types of blue.
 We'll always keep growing and moving forward.
 But we'll never lose that urge to connect with people and bring them some real quality music.
 I think that will always stay the same.

 It's the biggest show we've ever put on.
 We're performing the whole album with the people who helped us record it, so there will be many special guests.
-It should be a real memorable show — a real fiasco.
+It should be a real memorable show -- a real fiasco.
 It'll be something that you brag to your friends about.
-And if you've been to our other release parties, you know we like to give away free stuff, so that $5 will go a long way.
+And if you've been to our other release parties, you know we like to give away free stuff, so those $5 will go a long way.